MapBBCode/mapbbcode/API.md

 * `setStrings( <Object> strings )`: replaces strings with provided translations.
 See `strings/English.js` for default values.
 * `show( <HTMLElement/String> div, <String/HTMLElement> bbcode )`: creates a map inside a given element (can be referenced by id) for given bbcode. can be extracted from an HTML element: it can be in `bbcode` or `value` attributes, or inside it.
+* `showExternal( <HTMLElement/String> div, <String> id )`: download a map from a map sharing service and display it, along with an export button and a link to the service.
 * `editor( <HTMLElement/String> div, <String/HTMLTextArea> bbcode, callback, context )`: creates an editor in the given panel, possibly pre-initialized with bbcode.
 The latter is either a string or a textarea, in latter case caret position is taken into account, and the code is replaced after applying changes.
     Calls `callback` when "Apply" or "Cancel" buttons are clicked, with a single parameter of new bbcode.
 * `editorWindow( <String/HTMLTextArea> bbcode, callback, context )`: opens a new window with an editor for given bbcode (see `editor()`).
 Does not return anything.